-Though Ethiopia has a long experience of deployment in peacekeeping, there was a gap and need for specific knowledge and training and strengthening the capacity of middle and senior-level military, police, and civilian officers to effectively deliver complete their AU and UN peacekeeping mandates.
-The EIPKTC objectives are: to enhanced institutional capacity for applied research, conflict analysis, training design that address regional Peace Support Operations (PSO) needs as well as peace and security policy development at the regional level; to improved regional, multi-national, and multi-dimensional PSO capability of civilian personnel to address the evolving peace and security situations; to the increased capacity of regional police deployed in PSO in Eastern Africa or wider Africa; to enhanced regional standby capacity of civilian experts for peacekeeping missions and peacebuilding elements of the East African Security Forces.443 The center offers 28 courses on a range of topics including protection of civilians, conflict management, civil-military coordination and mediation.
-Since its inception, it has trained more than 6,000 people, and about 32% of whom from other African countries.
+UN peacekeeping mandates.
+The EIPKTC objectives are: improving institutional capacity for applied research, conflict analysis, and trainings that are designed to address regional Peace Support Operations (PSO) needs as well as peace and security policy development at the regional level; improving regional, multi-national, and multi-dimensional PSO capability of civilian personnel to address the evolving peace and security situations; increasing capacity of regional police deployed in PSO in Eastern Africa or wider Africa; enhancing regional standby capacity of civilian experts for peacekeeping missions and peacebuilding elements of the East African security forces.
+The center offers 28 courses on a range of topics including protection of civilians, conflict management, civil-military coordination and mediation.
+Since its inception, it has trained more than 6,000 people, and about 32% of which are from other African countries.

 The center was established with the support of UNDP with finance received from the Government of Japan.
-Besides organizing international peace support forums, the center regularly provides training on peace and security for military officers around and beyond the Horn of Africa states.444 The Ethiopian troop deployment in AMISOM is also considered as the Fourth Generation Peacekeeping; however, it will be discussed in the next subtopic, 'Hegemonic-Peacekeeping: Ethiopia in Somalia'.
+Besides organizing international peace support forums, the center regularly provides training on peace and security for military officers around and beyond the Horn of Africa states.
+The Ethiopian troop deployment in AMISOM is also considered as the Fourth Generation Peacekeeping which will be discussed in the next subtopic, 'Hegemonic-Peacekeeping: Ethiopia in Somalia'.

 FRDE-PSTC has also Contingent Training School in Hurso in the Somali Regional state about 400 kilometers east of the capital Addis Ababa.
-The training school offers pre-deployment class-room and field training for three months, including special courses such as logistics or combat medicine; and mission-specific courses for the unique circumstances of Somalia, South Sudan or Darfur.445
+The training school offers pre-deployment classroom and field training for three months, including special courses such as logistics or combat medicine; and mission-specific courses for the unique circumstances of Somalia, South Sudan, or Darfur.

-According to Christopher Clapham's assessment of the peacekeeping operations in the Horn of Africa and the role of Ethiopia, he argues as follows:
+According to Christopher Clapham's assessment of the peacekeeping operations in the Horn of Africa and the role of Ethiopia: